slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On autonomy

 <!--
-> *"What we reason for ourselves may help others.
-What we reason for others will not help us."
--- Naval Ravikant*
 > *"The more you have to define freedom the less freedom you have."
 -- Alexander Bickel (?)*
 > *"The Tree of Liberty must, from time to time, be watered with the blood of patriots."